 Nothing ruins your garden or yard like weeds, those uninvited guests that rob your plants of space and nutrients.
-So murder those weeds most foul, but without harmful chemicals that can do you in, too.
+So murder those foul weeds, but without the harmful chemicals that can harm you, too.

 Who says you need standard weeding tools to kill weeds?
-Here are seven ways to kill weeds with weapons you already have around your house.
+Here are seven weed-killing weapons you may already have around your house.

-1. Newspaper: A carpet of newspaper, which blocks sunlight and oxygen from reaching the soil, will smother weeds already sprouted and prevent new ones from growing.
-Throw down newspaper in 10-sheet layers, wet to hold it down, and cover with an inch or two of mulch.
+A carpet of newspaper, which blocks sunlight and oxygen from reaching the soil, will smother weeds already sprouted and prevent new ones from growing.
+Throw down newspaper in 10-sheet layers, wet to hold them down, and cover them with an inch or two of mulch.
 If weeds begin to grow in the mulch, add more layers, making a mulch-newspaper lasagna, which eventually will decompose and nourish the soil.

-5. Vodka: Don’t know if vodka makes weeds fall down dead or drunk, but 1 ounce mixed with 2 cups of water and a couple of drops of dish soap will dry out weeds that live in the sun.
-Doesn’t work that well on shade-loving weeds.
+I don’t know if vodka makes weeds fall down dead or drunk, but one ounce mixed with 2 cups of water and a couple of drops of dish soap will dry out weeds that live in the sun.
+It doesn’t work that well on shade-loving weeds.
 Protect desirables, because vodka will dry them out, too.

 The oil in soap can break down waxy or hairy weed surfaces, making them vulnerable to desiccants.
 So add a few drops of liquid dish detergent to vinegar or vodka sprays to keep the solution on leaves.
 The soap also makes leaves shiny, which will help you keep track of what you’ve sprayed.

 After you’ve made yourself a cup of tea, take the kettle outside and pour the boiling water on weeds, which will burn up.
 This is a particularly good way to whack driveway and walkway weeds, because the boiling water can run off impervious surfaces and cool before it reaches border plants.